Cristina Cambo

 - Certified Instructor from the Florida Department of Financial Services Education Section

-- Florida Defense Lawyers Association (FDLA), member
+- Florida Defense Lawyers Association (FDLA), member and Legislative Action Committee, member

 - DRI, member